 By 2020, ECHA (European Chemicals Agency) plans to launch the EuPCS database.
-More details can be found here (click) and industry explanations are listed here (click), UFI code explanations can be found here (click), including the UFI code, or unique product identification code.
-Besides, you can view the corresponding webinar (click)
+More details can be found here and industry explanations are listed here, UFI code explanations can be found here, including the UFI code, or unique product identification code.
+Besides, you can view the corresponding webinar.

 By the end of 2019, in light of the information available so far, all European centres should receive information in the online version.
 This means that the centres of small countries also have access.
 The entire transition period foreseen by the project is planned to last until 2025 when all information related to chemicals will be available on the new portal.

 ECHA has all the webinars on YouTube as well as animations to explain how the new system will work.
-Watch the tutorial on UFI code (click on the link) and see the tutorial Notifying hazardous mixtures to poison centres: what you need to know (click on the link)
+Watch the tutorial on UFI code and see the tutorial Notifying hazardous mixtures to poison centres: what you need to know.

-Companies need to know that once a company has submitted their product data to a new portal, it will be available to us and you will no longer need to report this information to the Poison Information Agency.
+Companies need to know that once a company has submitted their product data to a new portal, it will be available to us from Novenber 2020 and you will no longer need to report additionally this information to the Poisoning Information Centre.

 The Cosmetics Industry can provide information on products placed on the European Community market via the Cosmetic Products Notification Portal (CPNP).
 The portal is the result of cooperation between the European Commission, Member States' competent authorities, poison centres and industry.